-Keyboard shortcuts are the biggest time savers when it comes to organizing your work process on a Mac.
-They allow you to perform a wide range of activities on your machine, such as launching apps, switching between tabs, and displaying windows far more quickly than it’s possible through the menus.
-In this article, we will highlight the best shortcuts that will noticeably speed up your everyday computer tasks to a whole new level.
+Mac keyboard shortcuts are the biggest time savers when it comes to organizing your work process.
+Mac commands allow you to perform a wide range of activities on your Mac, such as launching apps, switching between tabs, and displaying windows far more quickly than it’s possible through the menus.
+In this article, we will highlight the best macOS shortcuts that will noticeably speed up your everyday computer tasks to a whole new level.

 How to create a shortcut on a Mac

-- Start by going to System Preferences via the Apple menu and click on ‘Keyboards’.
+- Start by going to System Preferences via the Apple menu.

 - In this step, you need to choose whether you want the Mac keyboard shortcut to apply to all of your applications or a specific one.

-- You can now go ahead and double check that the shortcut has been successfully added by opening the application you set it for as shown in the screenshot below.
+You can now go ahead and double check that the shortcut has been successfully added.

 Before you proceed in making your very first shortcut, be sure that the action is based on an actual menu item; otherwise this will not work.